 Snap peas are a cool weather crop and need to mature before summer heat sets in.

 Your growing area and plant hardiness zone will determine a lot when growing sugar snap peas.

-While some more southern climates might plant them before the beginning of the year to winter over, you may need to wait until real spring if you live in more northern area.
+While some more southern climates might plant them before the beginning of the year to winter over, you may need to wait until real spring if you live in more northern areas.

-You can see in our What to Plant in March, and What to Plant in April articles that it varies by area.
-The general rule, however, is to plant them as soon as the soil can be worked, and the soil temperature is above 50º Fahrenheit.
-You do not need to wait until the chance of frost has past.
+You can see in our What to Plant in March and What to Plant in April articles that it varies by area.
+The general rule, however, is to plant them as soon as the soil can be worked and the soil temperature is above 50º Fahrenheit.
+You do not need to wait until the chance of frost has passed.

 For fall planting, you will need to plant your peas 8-10 weeks before the first expected frost.

 This means that you can probably expect to get cold fingers while picking peas.
 I have one memory seared into my brain of picking peas in freezing cold rain when I was a teenager.
 My fingers were freezing, but we had a bumper crop of peas that year, and it was glorious!